Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-All three phases in Fig.~\ref{fig:dipole_phase_diagram} can be realized in spin-1 $^{87}$Rb BECs, which traces on the dotted line shown in Fig.~\ref{fig:dipole_phase_diagram} (a).
+All three phases in Fig.~\ref{fig:dipole_phase_diagram} can be realized in spin-1 $^{87}$Rb BECs, the state of which traces along the dotted line shown in Fig.~\ref{fig:dipole_phase_diagram} (a).
 The orbital angular momentum along this line is plotted in Fig.~\ref{fig:dipole_Lz} as a function of the total number of atoms $N$ and trap frequency $\omega$.
-The orbital angular momentum in the ground state has a significant value, and it increases up to approximately $0.4\hbar$ in the CSV phase.
+The orbital angular momentum in the ground state has a significant value, and it increases up to approximately $0.4\hbar$ per atom in the CSV phase.

 For higher-spin BECs, similar spin textures are expected to appear in the ferromagnetic phase, although the mass current depends on the value of the atomic spin and the core structure in the polar-core vortex region is nontrivial.
-Spin textures in the limit of strong ferromagnetic interaction are discussed in Ref.~\cite{Takahashi2007}.
+Spin textures in the limit of a strong ferromagnetic interaction are discussed in Ref.~\cite{Takahashi2007}.
 On the other hand, even in the case of a non-ferromagnetic phase such as a spin-1 $^{23}$Na BEC, a spin texture may appear if the dipole interaction is effectively enhanced in a pancake trap with a large aspect ratio~\cite{Yi2006b}.